 Wherever you are seated at the table, you should begin your meal with those dishes that are nearest to you.
 Adding a few morsels to your plate with your chopsticks before passing the dish on to the person on your left or right.
 No one should dig around in the plate with their chopsticks looking for a particular piece of meat or another item because this is not only very rude, but it is also extremely unhygienic.

 At a formal dinner or banquet, there can be anywhere from 12-16 dishes on the table.
 There will generally be a handful of cold dishes such as fruit or other items typically served chilled or at room temperature.
 Then there will also be eight to ten dishes of heated food items.
-If there are items on the table that are very expensive or foods that are considered rare, this is considered an honor to the guests.
+Expensive Items on the table that or rare foods brings honor to the guests.

-In the Chinese household, a family member may show affection by placing a particularly good morsel of food on a loved one’s plate.
+In Chinese households, family members may show affection by placing morsels of food on a loved one’s plate.
 This is considered the equivalent of telling someone you care about them.
-People that have a hard time talking about their feelings of affection can generally get the point across in this manner.
+People who struggles with discussing their feelings of affection can generally get the point across in this manner.

-The rules of etiquette may have morphed over the years in the Chinese household, and in any other household in the world, but there is still a lot to learn in the eating rituals of other cultures.
-Having a meal with a family in China, or even a Chinese household in another country is a good way to experience what it means to be Chinese.
+The rules of etiquette have morphed over the years in Chinese households and elsewhere around the world.
+However, there is still a lot to learn about the eating rituals of other cultures.
+A meal with a family in China, or with Chinese families elsewhere, is a great way to experience Chinese food culture.